jjcapellan/auth/README.md

 ```

 ### *5. Users authorization*
-This library provides a default authorization middleware (**Middleware**) that redirects unauthorized users to the login page.
+This library provides a helper function **GetAuthMiddleware** to get a default middleware to be used in router.
-This middleware must be used for protected routes.
+**func GetAuthMiddleware(authLevel int) func(http.Handler) http.Handler**
+* *authLevel*: minimum authorization level to access protected route.
+Returned middleware redirects the user to login url if auth cookie is not valid, or sends status unauthorized (401) if user auth level is lower than required.

 Example:
 ```golang
 // using gorilla/mux as router...